-There is a variety of different peels available, each formulated to reach a particular depth and address a specific concern.
+There are a variety of different peels available, each formulated to reach a particular depth and address a specific concern.

-Before your peel, Dr. Thomas will advise you on the best way to optimize your results and avoid side effects.
+As an expert plastic surgeon in Chicago, Dr. Thomas will advise you on the best way to optimize your results and avoid side effects before your peel.
 This may involve taking an antiviral medication, particularly if you have a history of cold sores.
 He may also encourage you to use a retinoid cream to shorten the recovery period and speed healing.

 You should also avoid unprotected sun exposure before your peel to help prevent irregular pigmentation.
 Additionally, you should avoid waxing, hair-removal products, and facial scrubs prior to your treatment.

 Chemical peels are generally done in our office or outpatient surgery center under local anesthesia or IV sedation.
 You will be able to go home after the procedure, but someone will need to drive you home if you have sedation.